Snogo Snow Plow

 Similar blowers, used at Crater Lake and Yosemite National Parks, no longer exist.
-In 1943 the plow was loaned to Rapid City Air Base for use in keeping the airfield's runways clear, then returned in the spring.
-The National Park Service gave the plow to the city of Estes Park, Colorado in 1952, which used it until 1979, when it was damaged by water entering through the exhaust.
+In 1943 the blower was loaned to Rapid City Air Base for use in keeping the airfield's runways clear, then returned in the spring.
+The National Park Service gave it to the city of Estes Park, Colorado in 1952, which used it until 1979, when it was damaged by water entering through the exhaust.
 The plow was returned to the park and put on display at the Beaver Meadows Visitor Center.
-The park plans to restore the plow to operating condition.
+As of 2009 park planned to restore the plow to operating condition.